-Class teachers, supported by the senior leadership team will make regular assessments of progress for all pupils.
+Class teachers, supported by the Senior Leadership Team, will make regular assessments of progress for all pupils.
 Half-termly pupil progress meetings will seek to identify pupils making less than expected progress given their age and individual circumstances.

-Slow progress and low attainment do not automatically mean that a child has SEN. The first response to children where this is the case should be high quality teaching targeted at the areas of weakness.
+Slow progress and low attainment do not automatically mean that a child has SEND.
+High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have, or may have SEND.

+Any pupils who are falling significantly outside the range of expected academic achievement, in line with predicted performance indicators, will be monitored and high quality teaching targeted at the areas of weakness.
+Teachers and Teaching Assistants (TAs), alongside subject leaders and the SENDCo, use their experience and expertise to identify specific needs and to implement appropriate actions and reasonable adjustments to move the child forward.
 Where progress continues to be less than expected, extra teaching and where appropriate support through interventions will be designed to secure better progress.
-The class teacher and SENDCO may then assess whether the child has SEN. Evidence will be gathered, including the views of the child and parent.
+The class teacher and SENDCo may then assess whether the child has SEND.
+Evidence will be gathered, including the views of the child and parent.

-Persistent disruptive or withdrawn behaviours also do not automatically mean that a child has SEN. Where there are concerns, the school will assess any causal factors.
+Persistent disruptive or withdrawn behaviours also do not automatically mean that a child has SEND.
+Where there are concerns, the school will assess any causal factors.